Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-\paragraph*{An overview of the cycle elimination procedure.} The general strategy is to construct a partitioning polynomial $f$ as in Fact~\ref{fact:gut}, to cut the triangles of $\T$ into pieces, using $Z(f)$ in a manner detailed below, and then to recurse within each cell of the partition.
-Each of the latter two phases, especially the third one, is more intricate here than in the case of lines, as detailed next.
+\paragraph*{Preparing for the cycle elimination.} The general strategy, similar to the one used in \cite{ArS1dcg}, is to cut the triangles of $\T$ into pieces, using $Z(f)$, for a suitable partitioning polynomial $f$, in a manner detailed below, and then to recurse within each cell of the partition.

-The setup at each recursive step, at some node $\xi$ of the recursion tree, is as follows.
-We have a subset $\T_\xi$ of $\T$, and an open cell $\sigma_\xi$, which is a connected component of $\reals^3\setminus Z(f_{w})$, where $f_{w}$ is the partitioning polynomial constructed at the parent step $w$.
-In fact, we have a hierarchy of cells $\sigma_{\xi_1=root},\ldots,\sigma_{\xi_k=w}$, each of which arises at some proper ancestor $\xi_i$ of $\xi$; the cell at the root is the entire 3-space.
-Note that these cells need not be contained within one another.

-The procedure generates, at step $\xi$, a constant number of constant-degree algebraic curves (where the constants depend on the prespecified $\eps$) on each triangle $\Delta\in\T_\xi$, and clips each curve to the region $\sigma_\xi^{(0)}\coloneqq \bigcap_{i=1}^k \sigma_{\xi_k}$.
-This may break a curve into several connected arcs; the number of such subarcs, and their pattern of intersection, will be examined in Section~\ref{sec:drawing}.